rogerlew/human-technological-systems/readme.md

-# VTD 4xx Human Technological Systems Seminar
+# VTD 4xx/5xx Human Technological Systems Seminar

+## Prerequisites

 ## Course Description

 Overview of user interaction design and evaluation of physical and virtual human-machine systems.
 Topics include introduction to human factors, human technological systems, usability evaluation, HCI in virtual reality, human error, human performance,  mixed-initiative systems (intelligent and autonomous teaming), design and prototyping.

-**Recommended Preparation:** ???
+**Recommended Preparation:** Graduate student status (5xx) *or* undergraduate who has taken a VTD 400-Level history and theory course *or* instructor approval

-This is an 8-week seminar course to introduce Virtual Technology and Design students to human factors, human computer interaction design and evaluation, emphasizing mixed-initiative systems and virtual reality.
+This is an 16-week onine course to introduce Virtual Technology and Design students to human factors, human computer interaction design and evaluation, emphasizing mixed-initiative systems and virtual reality.
+The first 8-weeks are to develop the theory and during the last 8-weeks students conduct individual projects.

 ## Tentative Schedule